SiMa-ai/models/README.md

 # Model Calibration/Compilation #
-Helper script to compile the models are provided for each ML model offered through this repository.
-The source code for these helper scripts can be reviewed using links provided in above **Model List** section.
-These compiler scipts come with multiple preconfigured settings for input resolutions, calibration scheme, quantization method etc. These can be adjusted per needs and full details on how to exercise various compile options are provided in Palette CLI User Guide, available through [SiMa.ai developer zone](https://developer.sima.ai/login?step=signIn&_gl=1*1a8w2o4*_ga*MTc1ODQwODQxMS4xNzAxOTAwMTM3*_ga_BRMYJE3DCD*MTcwMjI2MTYxOC4zLjAuMTcwMjI2MTYxOC42MC4wLjA.).

-After downloading the helper Python script and pretrained model as described in **Downloading the Models** section, it is important to ensure the path of model file in the helper script, referenced through `model_path` variable, is correct.

-The model can be compiled from the **Palette docker** using this helper script using command format, `python3 [HELPER_SCRIPT] [PRETRAINED]`.
-As a sample, for the `resnet101` model downloaded as above from Torchvision, the command outputs may look similar to below.

 Helper scripts to compile each model are provided through this repository.
 The source code for these helper scripts can be reviewed using links in the Model